-Therefore, it’s possible to keep a sulphate shampoo on your shelf for 18 months to 2 years once it’s been opened.
+Therefore, it’s possible to keep a sulfate shampoo on your shelf for 18 months to 2 years once it’s been opened.

-Once opened, non-sulphate shampoo is going to expire much quicker due to the fact that it doesn’t contain any preservatives.
+Once opened, non-sulfate shampoo is going to expire much quicker due to the fact that it doesn’t contain any preservatives.

 That means your shampoo might expire after 12 months.
 But this is a good thing, as you can ensure that you’re using a product that doesn’t contain any chemicals which could harm your scalp.

-Shampoo bars are very different from sulphate and non-sulphate shampoos.
+Shampoo bars are very different from sulfate and non-sulfate shampoos.

 This is because they often contain gentle, natural ingredients and need to be handled differently.